 There’s a lot to think about when it comes to good posture!
 Lift your chest, keep your shoulders relaxed, your head level and tuck your chin in.
 Your neck should feel strong, straight and relaxed.

-- Your work environment: Avoid working with your head down for long periods; stretch and change positions regularly.
+Avoid working with your head down for long periods; stretch and change positions regularly.
 More tips here – Workstation Ergonomics

 We can help with tight or weak muscles and show you how to keep your neck joints and muscles flexible and strong.

 Headaches or Migraine type pain shouldn’t be ignored when specialist treatment is available.
-Take control of your neck headaches - book an appointment at The Neck and Jaw Clinic.
+Take control of your neck headaches, make an appointment with the physio at The Neck and Jaw Clinic.
 Situated in Wembley, The Neck & Jaw Clinic is conveniently located for Subiaco, Floreat, Leederville and the wider Perth area.